anhnguyendepocen/M335/docs/tasklist.md

 * [ ] Complete LinkedIn, GitHub, Slack profiles that have been connected to our BYU-I data science community
 * [ ] A cover letter stating the key concepts and techniques that you learned during our projects and your goals to continue learning in this area - include a grade request that represents your knowledge and task completion
 * [ ] A resume that includes the skills you have learned during our projects
-* [ ] A semester task form that records your completed tasks during the semester
+* [ ] A semester task form that records your completed tasks during the semester (electronic or print)
 * [ ] Semester project submission on GitHub
-* [ ] Submit this material electronically and in person during our exit interview
+* [ ] Submit this material electronically schedule a visit with me

 ## Weekly Case Studies